Brainwriting Template

 Using a brainwriting exercise, people have more time to think through their ideas before sharing them with the group.
 It also encourages shy and quiet participants to share their ideas in a group setting.

-How to run a brainstorming session with the Brainwriting Template
+How to run a brainstorming session with the brainwriting template

-Step 1: Add participants’ names.
 Start by adding your participants’ names to each of the columns in the template.
 This will show them where to put their initial idea.
-Once you’ve added their names, you can invite them to the board.
+Once you’ve added their names, you can invite them to the board to collaborate.

-Step 2: Introduce the problem.
 At the beginning of the session, make the problem you’re trying to solve clear.
 Do you need to create a new product?
 Solve a customer issue?
 Whatever it is, be clear about it from the offset.

-Step 3: Start writing.
 When everyone is ready, they can start writing.
 Set a timer to limit the amount of time each person has to write their suggestions.
 The length of time will depend on which brainwriting structure you’ve chosen.
 The most common structure is the 6-3-5, which involves six participants writing three ideas over 15 minutes (they have five minutes to write each idea).

-Step 4: Move things along.
 When the timer dings, participants can move their ideas to the person on the right.
 Start the timer again, and ask participants to add suggestions that add to or improve upon the ideas already in the template.

-Step 5: Wrap things up.
 Do this for as many rounds as you need to.
 Then, facilitate a discussion to review all the ideas.
 You can vote on ideas or group similar ideas together to identify trends.
 From here, you can continue the discussion to find the best way forward.

 What are the benefits of brainwriting?

 Brainwriting is a simple and effective method for generating high-quality, innovative ideas.
 It encourages everyone to take part, helps teams think outside the box, and streamlines the ideation process.
-Let’s take a look at some of the advantages of brainwriting in more detail:

 Equal participation.
 Because everyone works in silence, there are no dominant participants taking up floor space.
 Everyone has the same amount of time to think through their ideas, whether you have an outgoing or introverted team.